 Here are some tips for the best free trial practices to give your users the greatest possible experience and increase conversion rates:

+Decide on the free trial's duration.
 Although 30-day trials are typical, a shorter 14-day trial period can be preferable.
 If you provide a 14-day trial, potential customers might experience a heightened sense of prestige and urgency.
 A shorter free trial duration, however, won't be effective if an extensive onboarding procedure is required or if the free trial software takes more than 14 days to provide results.
 To get the greatest results, customize the free trial according to the software you're selling.

-.
+Remind the user how long the trial will last.
 This can be done either when the software is launched for the first time after it has been shut, or as a persistent display at the bottom of the screen.

 Decide whether or not payment information needs to be requested.
+One of the most important topics to address when setting up a

-One of the most important topics to address when setting up a SaaS free trial is if credit card details will be needed.
+SaaS free trial is if credit card details will be needed.
 If you choose to follow this route, you should anticipate fewer conversions since payment requirements may be a significant deterrent to signing up.
 If you have a consistent flow of customers and a reputable product, asking for credit card information upfront could be effective.

 To sum up, free trials might be advantageous for your SaaS business, but you must implement them properly.
 If you need help boosting trial conversions, don't hesitate to reach out to Falconics SaaS marketing agency for advice.